minipief/pyva/doc/source/sea_models.rst

 +++++++++++++++++++++++++

 The next example shows an application of box structures for sound isolation.
-In addition it is an application of the ``SemiInfiniteFluid`` class and it illustrates the limit of text based model description.
+In addition it is an application of the :class:`~pyva.coupling.junction.SemiInfiniteFluid` class of the junctions module and it illustrates the limit of text based model description.
 Due to the large number of junction and systems even for such a simple box it becomes clear that for later complex model applications a GUI and a 3D representation of the models will be mandatory.